airam666/code-challenge-RPA/README.md

 ## Installation

-Use the npm package manager and type `npm start`
+Use the npm package manager and type `npm install`

 ## Usage